Dismembered/Dismembered.github.io/_posts/2014-06-23-HelloWorld-Tutorial_part2.markdown

 **Step 3:**

 > Import the Bridges package.
-This gives us access to all the classes/methods needed to create a graph or any other data structure visualization in the future.
+This gives us access to all the classes/methods needed to create a graph or any other data structure visualization.

 {% highlight java  %}